Directed by David Solomon

 - Big Beautiful Woman: Olaf assures Aud that he's not interested in the bargirls with their large load-bearing hips, but prefers Aud, who has the hips of a woman from a more arid region of the Baltic.

-- Brick Joke: In "Becoming", Xander refused to tell Buffy that Willow was attempting to ensoul Angel, instead telling Buffy to "kick his ass".
+- Brick Joke: In "Becoming", Xander refused to tell Buffy that Willow was attempting to ensoul Angel, instead telling her that Willow said to "kick his ass."
 Five seasons later, this comes out as Buffy brings it up in front of Willow.Willow: I never said that!

 - Buffy Speak: Xander volunteers for some Side Kicking when Buffy is tracking the spidery demon thingy.